Backwards and Forwards

 Preparation and materials

-You will need an image of the ancient Roman god, Janus, and the means to display this during the assembly, available at: http://tinyurl.com/gq94q6c
+- Have available an image of Janus and the means to display it during the assembly.
+An example is available at: https://tinyurl.com/4a82z6v7

 Time for reflection